Code-Fellows-Labs-Projects/data-structures-and-algorithms/javascript/stacks-queues/README.md

 # Stacks and Queues

 ## Problem Domain
 Create a stack class with push, pop, peek, and isEmpty methods.
 Create a queue class with enqueue, dequeue, peek, and isEmpty methods.
-Create a test quite to determine the correct functionality of each class.
+Create a queue class using two Stacks with enqueue and dequeue methods.
+Create a test suite to determine the correct functionality of each class.

 ## Inputs / Outputs